Legislature(2021 - 2022)GRUENBERG 120

 surrounding recruitment and retention.
 He added that the

-state's own actuary assumes increased retention with HB 55.
-He
+state's own actuary would assume increased retention under HB

-addressed workers compensation costs on slide 5, noting that
+55. He addressed workers' compensation costs on slide 5, noting

-individuals under the Tier IV plan have not yet retired after
+that individuals under the Tier IV plan have not yet retired

-working a full 20/25-year career in public safety because the
+after working a full 20/25-year career in public safety because

-plan is only 15 years old.
-He recalled a slide from the bill
+the plan is only 15 years old.
+He recalled a slide from the

 independent reviews of Tier IV, all indicating that most of

-Alaska's public safety employees would mot have enough money to
+Alaska's public safety employees would not have enough money to

 retire, even after a 30-year career.
 Additionally, many public